-Letters of interest for the final funding round of the Nature in Neighborhoods capital grants are being accepted now through Oct.
-15, 2014.
-See handbook below for instructions.
-Full applications are accepted only upon invitation and will be due January 2015.
+Letters of interest for the final funding round of the Nature in Neighborhoods capital grants are being accepted now through the spring of 2016.
+Full applications will be accepted only upon invitation and will be due in August 2016.

 While the grants fund only capital investments, a wide variety of projects can fit the bill.
 Projects fall into four major categories: